Thompsonac4/Onedrive-SPA/README.md

 ## Highlights
 Secure Microsoft sign-in using MSAL with a full-page redirect flow and a dedicated redirect-bridge page, wrapped in a reusable AuthService class that handles login, logout, and silent token refresh.
 Live OneDrive/SharePoint integration via the Microsoft Graph API — jobsites, subfolders, and dates are all pulled dynamically from the user's drive.
-Universal file previews — images and PDFs render inline, while Word, Excel, and PowerPoint files display through the Graph preview endpoint instead of force-downloading to the browser.
+Universal file previews: images and PDFs render inline, while Word, Excel, and PowerPoint files display through the Graph preview endpoint instead of force-downloading to the browser.
 Horizontal gallery that loads every file in a folder at once and scrolls sideways for large sets.
-Production-minded config — all tenant and client IDs live in environment variables, kept out of source control.
+Production-minded config: all tenant and client IDs live in environment variables, kept out of source control.

 ## Tech Stack
 React 19 · Vite · @azure/msal-browser + @azure/msal-react · Microsoft Graph API · React-Bootstrap · MUI